 About Radical Tenderness

-Radical Tenderness is a term that Dani first encountered while working as part of the transnational performance collective La Pocha Nostra.
-Since then, she has been engaged in a multi-layered embodied investigation of radical tenderness’ intimate, political, and metabolic movements, which includes creating performances, workshops and writings that attempt to nurture radically tender ways of being.
+Radical Tenderness is a term that Dani first encountered while working as part of the performance collective La Pocha Nostra (MX/US), in a time and context also very influenced by the radical work with tenderness of the trans artist, activist, and educator Lia La Novia Sirena (DF, MX).
+Since then, Dani has been engaged in a multi-layered embodied investigation of radical tenderness’ intimate, political, and metabolic movements, which includes creating performances, workshops and writings that attempt to nurture radically tender ways of being.
 Joining the GTDF collective in 2017, Dani began working closely with Vanessa Andreotti to mobilize Radical Tenderness as one of the medicines the collective uses to help reconfigure connections between reason, affect, and relationality.
 The text Co-sensing Radical Tenderness has been shape-shifting along this process.

 For the online edition of the Arts Everywhere Festival (June 2021) Dani activated the text as a performative reading.
 The event happened over Zoom, during a period in which many of us were facing various degrees of lockdowns and lack of physical touch.
 The session invited audiences into the text through an experiment of how to enlarge fields of intimacy across and beyond our screens and physical bodies, being politically and critically alert while also affectively attuned to—and held by—the wider metabolism we are all part of.
 A recording of this event can be seen in the video above.

 Co-sensing with Radical Tenderness – a performative reading by Dani d’Emilia for the 2021 ArtsEverywhere Festival